 Whether crossing the road, investing in financial products or choosing your lunch, life is full of risk.
 You can't remove it, but you can contain or mitigate it.

 Risk is inherent in everything we do.
 After all, whole industries such as insurance and gambling are founded on the management of risk.
-It is evolutionary in nature - the level of risk can change and so too can our perceptions of it.
+Because of its evolutionary nature, levels of risk can change, as can our perceptions of it.

 Biggest operational risks